Cracks in the shower floor are inevitable, but repairing them on time is essential to avoid further damage.

 So, regardless of your bathroom color scheme, you’ll be able to find a match.

-One can Flex Shot will cover about 40 to 100 linear feet, so if you buy a pack of two (usually available at Amazon and other stores), you can work on any project, small or large.
+One Flex Shot will cover up to 40 linear feet, depending on how thick the bead you apply.
+So if you buy a pack of two (usually available at Amazon and other stores), you can most likely work on any project, small or large.

 1- Remove Existing Caulk and Clean